 Frida and Diego Rivera

 Kahlo worked on this portrait during the first years of their marriage.
-She shows both of them face forward with serious expressions, but holding hands as a symbol of the great love they feel for each other.
+She painted both of them face forward with serious expressions, but holding hands as a symbol of the great love they feel for each other.
+You can see Frida and Diego Rivera portrait at SFMOMA.

 Frida stuck to reality, showing how different the sizes of their bodies were.
 Diego was tall and burly; she was small and thin.
 Since the beginning of her relationship with Diego, Frida changed the way she dressed and adopted typical Mexican clothes.
 She painted her husband holding a palette and brush in his right hand.
 Frida admired his artistic talent.
-Unlike others works, where lush backgrounds and colorful scenes dominate, in this picture there’s nothing to distract the attention from the two characters.
+Unlike other pieces, where lush backgrounds and colorful scenes dominate, in this picture there is nothing to distract the attention from the two characters.

-Her hair is protagonist in this piece of art.
-By drawing it beautifully long and thick, she seeks for her husband’s admiration — Diego admitted Frida’s hair was one of the things he loved most about her.
+In Frida Kahlo paintings, the hair is a main character in several pieces of art.
+In some, by drawing it beautifully long and thick, she seeks her husband’s admiration — Diego admitted Frida’s hair was one of the things he loved most about her.
+But Frida has also represented herself with cropped hair and masculine outfits, such as in the 1940 portrait that MoMA holds in its collection.

 When Diego was invited to work in the US, both he and Frida stayed there for almost three years.
 Diego loved his new life in a place where his talent was appreciated.
 But for his wife, the new country lost its charm quickly.